nmenant/ci-cd-env-setup/README.md

 Requirements
 ------------

-* This solution is created for MAC OS X, a VM running Ubuntu, a VM Running Centos.
-If you use a VM, you'll need at least 12Gb of memory
+* This solution is created for MAC OS X or  2xVM running Ubuntu or 2xVM Running Centos.
 * AS3 must be installed on the BIG-IP devices used <https://github.com/F5Networks/f5-appsvcs-extension/releases>

 Ubuntu/CentOs specific requirements: